- Why does my jaw hurt?

 Jaw pain can often result due to a TMJ (temporomandibular joint) disorder.
 Sometimes it jaw pain may even be associated with jaw joint noises such as jaw clicking or crunching.
 Common causes of jaw pain can include injury to the jaw (e.g whiplash, long dental appointments, clenching/grinding of teeth) and generally require specialist treatment.

 - Does splint therapy work for TMJ?

-Splint therapy (link to jaw pain), also known as occlusal or dental splints are often used as part of the management for TMJ disorders and jaw pain.
+Splint therapy, also known as occlusal or dental splints are often used as part of the management for TMJ disorders and jaw pain.
 There are many different splint designs, depending on the diagnosis of your TMJ dysfunction.
 While we do not understand the full extend of how splint therapy works, most patients find splint therapy useful in reducing pain and jaw stiffness.

 - Why does my mouth still hurt after tooth extraction?